 Sleepless In Scarborough: The Fog

-Claire hadn't been feeling well recently.
+Claire hadn't been feeling well lately.
 Not bad really, but jittery and kind of unsettled.
 And her chronic insomnia wasn't helping the matter either.
-She'd also recently been diagnosed with Distracted Eye Condition which didn't come as a surprise.
-"Cut down on your screen time, Claire" her optometrist had advised during her follow-up appointment on FaceTime.
+She'd also recently been diagnosed with Distracted Eye Condition which hadn't come as a surprise.
+"Cut down on your screen time Claire", her optometrist had advised during her follow-up appointment on FaceTime.
 "Try to look out a window now and then."

 Claire's phone pinged.
 A message from Uber Eats advised her order was delayed due to fog.
 Apparently their autonomous vehicles were experiencing difficulty navigating under the current conditions.
 What fog? she wondered.
 She checked the weather app on her phone.
 The forecast predicted the unusual weather event was unlikely to dissipate any time soon.
 Checking in with FaceBook to pass the time she saw some chatter about 'the fog' but, it appeared, the majority of her 452 friends (most of whom she didn't know) hadn't taken any notice.